-This rubber duck painting activity was a fun sensory play activity using our water table and just water colors.
+This rubber duck painting activity was a fun creative art idea and sensory play activity using our water table and just water colors.
 This creative painting activity is a fun one!
 While using these paint materials won’t permanently paint the rubber duck, it is a great fine motor and sensory play activity for kids!
 Below you’ll see how to paint a rubber duck while developing skills in kids with a fun summer sensory play activity.

 Rubber Duck Painting

 This sensory play activity is one we did years ago when my kids were small.
 While they had fun with the creative painting activity, they didn’t realize that at the same time, they were developing so many skills:

 - Hand strength to scrub the rubber ducks clean